UHassam0/CI2-Noughts-Crosses/README.md

 ![javascript validator](./assets/images/jshint-report.png)

-## Deployment
+## Cloning, Forking and Deployment

+This repository can be cloned by clicking the green 'code' button at the top which gives you the code to copy to clone using the GitHub CLI in your own IDE

+You can fork this repository easily by clicking the fork button at the top of the page (above and to the code button)

-I have deployed the site to GitHub Pages:
+Deployment to GitHub Pages:

 1. Navigate to the settings tab of the repository
 1. Navigate to the Pages section of settings using the headings on the left